pyvista/pyvista/docs/dev/contributing.rst

 Contributing New Code
 ~~~~~~~~~~~~~~~~~~~~~

-If you have an idea for how to improve ``vtki``, please first create an issue as
+If you have an idea for how to improve ``vista``, please first create an issue as
 a feature request which we can use as a discussion thread to work through how to
 implement the contribution.

-Once you are ready to start coding and develop for ``vtki``, please take a look
+Once you are ready to start coding and develop for ``vista``, please take a look
 at the remainder of the pages in this *Development Guide*.

 Licensing